-ITE SIM card reader of the mobile phone driver for Win 9X/2000/NT
+ITE SIM card reader driver for Win 9x/ME/2000/NT

 If you have reader card, it must be installed.

 Select which driver you want to install and click OK, or click Cancel to abort the driver installation and return to the main menu.